Opelobami/Sales-Data-Cleaning-and-Analysis/README.md

 ---

-## Tools Used
+## Tools and SKills demonstrated
-- SQL Server
+- SQL Server (T-SQL)
+- Google docs
+- data cleaning and validation
+- Business-driver analytics
-- T-SQL
+- Reproducible SQL workflows
-- GitHub
+- GitHub documentation best practices

 ---

+## Why this Project Matters
+This project demonstrates the ability to work with imperfect real-world data, apply sound data quality principles, and translate raw data into meaningful business insights using SQL.
+It reflects the type of analytical work performed in production environments by data analysts and analytics engineers

 ## Key Learnings
 - Practical data cleaning in SQL